stasis78/7dtd-mods/README.md

 - Early forge (a lot more stone and clay) *workbench required*

 Get Pine Resin from any "Pine" tree in the game.

-### FarmLifeMod

-Adds growable plants and new recipes to craft.

 ### WayneBradyMod